mongodb/docs/source/includes/refresh-maxdataage-values.rst

        refresh the chart or dashboard, |charts| renders the chart or dashboard with data from the cache if the age of the data is less than the minimum ``maxDataAge`` value of 60 seconds.
-If the age of the data data from the cache is older than 60 seconds, |charts-short| queries the data source for the latest data, refreshes the cache, and renders the chart or dashboard using this data.
+If the age of the data from the cache is older than 60 seconds, |charts-short| queries the data source for the latest data, refreshes the cache, and renders the chart or dashboard using this data.